Cath Comley

 Since then I have travelled, been a Justice of the Peace and a Chairman of the Bench, as well as enjoying spending time visiting family and friends.

-I have been a League member since I finished my training, and for nearly twenty years after my retirement, I have edited the annual Royal London Hospital League of Nurses Review.
+I have been a League member since I finished my training.
+After nearly 20 years following my retirement, I edited the League's annual publication The Review.

 Jane Reeves